 Jambalaya.
-I love just saying the word.
-I love eating it even more.
+I love just saying the word, it has such a sense of fun.
+But, I love eating it even more.
 The first time I tasted the smoky, spicy flavours of Louisiana jambalaya, years ago in a Cajun restaurant, I was in love.
 I knew I had to make it at home.
 What I didn't know then, was just how easy this dish is to make.
-There is something about that part of the world that always draws me in, weather its the food, the music, or whatever, but I’m a fan.
+There is something about that part of the world that always draws me in, weather its the food, the music, the history, or whatever, but I'm a fan.

 There are two types of jambalaya.
 This one is a red one, Creole style, which uses tomatoes.
 The other type is a brown jambalaya, Cajun style, without the tomatoes.
 The Louisiana origins of this dish can be traced to attempts by Spanish settlers to make paella.
 They didn't have saffron there, so they substituted tomatoes.
-Gradually, regional spices and flavours were incorporated into the new world version of jambalaya that we know today.
+Gradually, regional spices and flavours were incorporated into the new world version of this delicious rice dish that we know today.
 If you're interested in food history, (I'm sure I'm not the only food nerd out there) here's a great article about the Louisiana cuisine.